xyahh/UE4RuntimeTransformer/README.md

 Showcase Video: https://www.youtube.com/watch?v=0zys_jv5zyk

-This is a UE4 Plugin made using C++ and Blueprints in Unreal Engine 4.22.
-(Verified to be Upgradeable to 4.24)
+This is a UE4 Plugin made using C++ and Blueprints in Unreal Engine 4.24 (Check previous commits for 4.22 version Content assets)

 Is Network Replicated?
 YES!